ray-project/ray/doc/source/ray-tracing.rst

     pip install opentelemetry-api==1.0.0rc1
     pip install opentelemetry-sdk==1.0.0rc1

 To enable tracing, you must provide a tracing startup hook with a function that will set up the Tracer Provider, Remote Span Processors, and Additional Instruments.
 The tracing startup hook is expected to be a function that will be called with no args or kwargs.
+This hook needs to be available in the Python environment of all the worker processes.

 Tracer Provider
 ~~~~~~~~~~~~~~~~